redpanda-data/connect/website/docs/components/outputs/table_storage.md

 }
 ```

-will store in the table the following properties:
+Will store in the table the following properties:
 ``` yaml
 foo: '55'
 bar: '{ "baz": "a", "bez": "b" }'